keu/docs/learn/airflow-sql.md

 This example uses the [S3toSnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/s3tosnowflakeoperator) to limit the code that you have to write.

-First, create a DAG that pulls COVID data from an [API endpoint](https://covidtracking.com/data/api) for California, Colorado, Washington, and Oregon, saves the data to comma-separated values (CSVs) on S3, and loads each of those CSVs to Snowflake using the transfer operator.
+First, create a DAG that pulls cat facts from an [API endpoint](http://catfact.ninja/fact), saves the data to comma-separated values (CSVs) on S3, and loads each of those CSVs to Snowflake using the transfer operator.
 Here's the DAG code:

 ```python
 from datetime import datetime, timedelta